For more information about installing solar at your home, view SMECO’s solar power seminar on YouTube. Below are topics covered in the video.

 Will I receive a credit for the energy I produce?

-In accordance with state regulations, SMECO provides a credit on April electric bills for all net metering customers who have a net excess generation balance.
-In April 2016, the average credit was $37.90 for 1,022 SMECO residential customers.
+In accordance with state regulations, SMECO provides a credit on April electric bills for all net metering customers who have an excess generation balance.
+In April 2017, the average credit was $33.77 for 1,988 SMECO residential customers.
+(More than 4,300 customers had net meters as of April 1, 2017.)

 What size system should I get?